Open House: Thursday, April 20th from 10:00am -7:00pm.

 Healthcare employers may restrict access to externships, clinical placements and graduate employment based on the health status of the student or graduate as well as prior criminal history.
 Applicants are required to sign an acknowledgment to this effect upon enrollment.

-There are a number of requirements that are common for externships and clinical placements in hospitals (Nursing, Surgical Technologist, Clinical and Administrative Medical Assistant, Massage Therapy).
+There are a number of requirements that are common for externships and clinical placements in hospitals (Nursing, Surgical Technologist, Clinical and Administrative Medical Assistant, Clinical Medical Assistant, Massage Therapy).
 These requirements should be completed well in advance of the term in which the clinical portion of the curriculum begins and typically include:

+Hospitals and other clinical facilities have strict requirements for students’ on-site clinical training.
+Prior to enrollment in a course that includes a clinical component, students may be required to undergo further health screening and/or vaccinations.
 In addition, Swedish Institute cannot guarantee that externship and clinical sites will be convenient for all students in terms of time and location.
 While every effort will be made to find sites that are convenient, students are expected to take any site within a 60-mile radius of the Swedish Institute, provided the student can get there within a 90-minute commute at a reasonable expense.